 People are frequently told to speak up, trust the process, stay calm, or make informed decisions while navigating stress, fear, bias, uncertainty, past harm, and unequal power dynamics.
 Those expectations may sound reasonable on the surface, but they often ignore the reality of what stress does to the body, the mind, and a person’s ability to access their voice.
 They also ignore how identity, lived experience, and environment influence what feels safe, possible, or even survivable in the moment.

 Stress to Strength™ brings needed context to that conversation.
-It helps explain why a person may go quiet instead of asking questions, why they may agree to something they do not fully understand, why they may freeze when they need support most, or why they leave an experience feeling powerless even when no one around them realizes the impact.
+It helps explain why a person may go quiet instead of asking questions, why they may agree to something they do not fully understand, why they may freeze when they need support most, or why they leave an experience feeling powerless, even when no one around them realizes the impact.
 These are not simply personal shortcomings.
 They are often stress responses shaped by deeper factors that deserve attention.

 This framework also matters because calm cannot be commanded where safety has not been created.
 Support cannot be replaced with expectation.
 People cannot always access their strongest, clearest selves in environments that feel overwhelming, dismissive, rushed, or unsafe.
 When systems fail to account for that, harm is often repeated and misunderstood.